Skip to main content

 search

-Supervises and coordinates the activities of the radiology.
+Supervises and coordinates the activities of the radiology, mammography, nuclear medicine, CT and ultrasound staff.
 Directs the departmental activities, relative to the improvement of patient care, quality assurance and personnel performance.
 Maintains appropriate standards of quality; plans, directs and supervises all technical aspects of the department concerning services, programs and the evaluation of the services.
 Responsible for the day-to-day operations of the department.

-• Plans, organizes and directs the daily activities of the 2 departments.
+• Plans, organizes and directs the daily radiologic activities of the department.
 Directs and coordinates the work of the staff.
 Plans and coordinates work with other departments as needed.

-• Plans, organizes and directs the radiation safety program for the facility to ensure the safety of patients, staff and visitors.
+• Plans, organizes and directs programs, which encourage safe radiologic practice, and ensures the safety of patients, staff and visitors.

 • Maintains and updates all records related to employee attendance, schedules and pay.
 Responsible for the timely submission of timecards to the payroll department.
 Provides for the necessary personnel coverage for all shifts and ensures that work is completed within a reasonable time frame.

-• Plans, coordinates and oversees the orientation of all new employees and staff training/retraining.
+• Plans, coordinates and oversees the orientation of all new employees and the training/retraining of all Radiologic Services staff to ensure the competency of all staff.

 • Develops new and reviews existing programs; recommends and directs implementation of changes.